thirumurthis/Learnings/Docker/Docker_Learning_notes.md

  ```
  FROM nginx:latest
- ADD . /usr/share/nginx/html  // copy all the content from the current folder to the container path
+ ADD . /usr/share/nginx/html  // copy all the content from the current folder to the container path: in our case the index.html
  ```
 ### to build the image
 ```